It’s a sad fact that scammers often target the people with the most to lose, and the least chance to catch on or fix

 Never give your Social Security number, bank information or credit card number to anyone who contacts you unexpectedly.

-If you have any doubts about whether the SSA is actually contacting you, you can always go to the official government website, SSA.gov.
-Click on “Contact Us” (at the bottom of the page) and directly contact the agency yourself.
+If you have doubts, go to SSA.gov.
+Click on “Contact Us” (bottom of the page) and contact the agency yourself.

 7. Medicare card scams